-- Completely withdraws from all classes. - Stops attending classes before the term's end. - Does not complete all parts of the term (modules) in which the student enrolled as of the start date of the period of enrollment/payment period.
+- Completely withdraws from all classes. - Stops attending classes before the term (semester or payment period) ends. - Does not complete all parts of the term (semester or payment period) in which the student enrolled as of the start date of the period of enrollment/payment period.